 Dr. Cynthia Thaik will perform a thorough cardiovascular assessment, looking at cardiac function, ruling out structural damage, assessing the adverse effects of hypertension and dietary toxicity (alcohol, caffeine, excessive inflammatory foods), checking for vascular inflammation and endothelial dysfunction, and exploring the impact of stress on arterial tone and the autonomic nervous system regulation of the cardiovascular system.

-Subsequently, Dr. Mallory Aye will assess the patient’s dietary and nutrient history, hormonal balance and adrenal status and make appropriate dietary, nutritional and supplemental recommendations.
+Subsequently, our provider will assess the patient’s dietary and nutrient history, hormonal balance and adrenal status and make appropriate dietary, nutritional and supplemental recommendations.
 If necessary, functional laboratory testing, such as food sensitivity assessment, thyroid and sex hormonal levels, and adrenal function testing will be ordered.
 The patient will have an option to receive individual coaching from a mindfulness instructor.
 Together, this integrative team approach to Afib will provide the patient with the best opportunity to address the root causes underlying the atrial fibrillation and hopefully restore normal sinus rhythm.
 As with all health conditions, our goal is to help Afib patients transition from symptoms and disease care to optimal health and wellness – true preventive cardiology.

 If you have been diagnosed with Atrial Fibrillation and are looking for natural treatments, we invite you to contact us today for a consultation.

 1. Weitz D, Weintraub H, Fisher E, Schwartzbard A. Fish Oil for the Treatment of Cardiovascular Disease.
 Cardiol Rev. Sept-Oct.
 2010;18(5):258-263.